programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 A sample of the data for the first session of Stephen Harper's government.
 The rows represent committees and the columns are specific members.
 If a member belongs to a committee, the cell will have a 1; if not, it will have a 0.

-Structured another way (through an R table) we can show that committees have many MPs and some MPs are members of multiple committees.
-For example, Liberal MP Carolyn Bennett was a member of "INAN" (Indigenous and Northern Affairs) and "IWFA" (Violence against Indigenous Women) and HESA (Parliamentary Committee on Health) included both D Wilks and K Block.
-In general, the committees have between nine and twelve members.
-Some MPs are members of only one committee while others may belong to multiple committees.

 ```
      C Bennett D Wilks DV Kesteren G Rickford J Crowder K Block K Seeback
 FAAE         0       0           1          0         0       0         0